madebygps/daily-positive-news-sms-serverless/README.md

 [My Youtube video also shows how to do this.](https://youtu.be/6RruTysrm58?t=435)

-Please make sure to remove RunOnStartUp in the trigger or set to false.
+Make sure to remove RunOnStartUp in the trigger or set to false.
 See [Microsoft doc](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#configuration)

 # ⏰ Change what time the app runs